William Golding: Writing success

-In William Golding: A Critical Study (2008), George states that, “Golding experienced two things that he counts the greatest influences on his writing—first, the war and his service in the navy and second, his learning ancient Greek.”
+In William Golding: A Critical Study (2008), George states that, "Golding experienced two things that he counts the greatest influences on his writing—first, the war and his service in the navy and second, his learning ancient Greek."
 While still a teacher at Bishop Wordsworth's School, in 1951 Golding began writing a manuscript of the novel initially titled Strangers from Within.

 In September 1953, after rejections from seven other publishers, Golding sent a manuscript to Faber and Faber and was initially rejected by their reader, Jan Perkins, who labelled it as "Rubbish & dull.
 Pointless".
 However, Golding's book was championed by Charles Monteith, a new editor at the firm.
-Monteith asked for some changes to the text and the novel was published in September 1954 as Lord of the Flies.
+Monteith asked for some changes to the text, and the novel was published in September 1954 as Lord of the Flies.

 After moving in 1958 from Salisbury to nearby Bowerchalke, Golding met his fellow villager and walking companion James Lovelock.
 The two discussed Lovelock's hypothesis, that the living matter of the planet Earth functions like a single organism, and Golding suggested naming this hypothesis after Gaia, the personification of the Earth in Greek mythology, and mother of the Titans.
+Literary scholar Theo Mantion has argued that Golding's involvement with the Gaia hypothesis extended beyond suggesting its name.
+According to Mantion, Golding became one of the hypothesis's earliest literary advocates, further developing and defending its ecological implications in essays such as "Gaia Lives, OK?"
+(1976) and "The Earth's Revenge" (1990).
 His publishing success made it possible for Golding to resign his teaching post at Bishop Wordsworth's School in 1961, and Golding spent that academic year in the United States as writer-in-residence at Hollins College (now Hollins University), near Roanoke, Virginia.

 Golding won the James Tait Black Memorial Prize for Darkness Visible in 1979, and the Booker Prize for Rites of Passage in 1980.
 Having been appointed Commander of the Order of the British Empire (CBE) in the 1966 New Year Honours, Golding was appointed a Knight Bachelor in the 1988 Birthday Honours.
 In September 1993, only a few months after his unexpected death, the First International William Golding Conference was held in France.